Sylyac2000/alx-system_engineering-devops/0x0A-configuration_management/README.md

 Know all the mentioned acronyms: LAMP, SPOF, QPS

 ## Description of what each file shows:
-0. Simple web stack
+0. Create a file
-1. Distributed web infrastructure
+1. Install a package
-2. Secured and monitored web infrastructure
+2. Execute a command